Sinnlosvoll/USBaspSunType5c/Readme.md

 In order for the adapter to talk to the keyboard an adapter cable needs to be created.
 Take one of the two cables that came with the USBasps and cut the cable at about 16cm.
-Attach the female pinheader to the cable ends as in this image shown:
+Attach the female pin header to the cable ends as in this image shown:
 ![adapter cable](doc/images/adaptercable.png)
-Once that is done I recommend to add some hot glue to the pinheaders back, in order to make it easier to insert and protect it from accidental shorts.
+Once that is done I recommend to add some hot glue to the pin header’s back, in order to make it easier to insert and protect it from accidental shorts.

 #### Fully hidden adapter, no chassis modification